-The Alternate-Grade Parts Knowledge Repository is a collection of EEE (electrical, electronic and electromechanical) non-space grade components with relevance to space applications.
-This data archive, compiled and provided by The Aerospace Corporation, consists of manufacturers, part numbers, part descriptions, selected radiation test results, and CT X-ray and optical images.
+The PMPedia parts knowledge repository is a collection of EEE (Electrical, Electronic, Electromechanical) non-space grade components with relevance to space applications.
+This data archive, compiled and provided by The Aerospace Corporation, consists of a catalog of radiation test results, selection and test guidance, and a user forum for information exchange.

 The Small Satellite Conference Proceedings database is managed by Utah State University.
 This database hosts the conference proceedings presented at each of the Annual Small Satellite Conferences held in Logan, Utah from 1987 through 2019.

 The CubeSat Developers Workshop Proceedings database is managed by the California Polytechnic State University.
 This database hosts the proceedings presented over the past fifteen years at each of the CubeSat Developers Workshops held in San Luis Obispo, CA.